 Instructions

-In a bowl, mix zucchini, cottage cheese, egg, flour/flaxseed, salt, pepper, and any herbs.
+- Mix zucchini, cottage cheese, egg, flour/flaxseed, salt, pepper, and any herbs in a bowl.

 Notes